guyroyse/guyroyse.github.com/about/index.markdown

 an audience and teach anyone who wants to learn.
 He normally speaks about technology but has been known to wander into other topics.

-Currently, Guy works for Nexosis, a machine learning company in Columbus, Ohio where they pay him to do what he loves.
+Currently, Guy works for Nexosis, a machine learning company in Columbus, where they pay him to do what he loves.
 He is also the chief organizer for the Columbus JavaScript User Group and is active in the local development community in Columbus.